rudradesai200/Basic/README.md

-# basic
+# BASIC : An basic package for advanced Django Setup
-A setup package for Django-Python framework .
+A advanced package for complete setup of Django-Python framework.
+Most of the features setup are covered like templatetags, Django-admin custom commands, includes and templating in django.
+Just install this package, use the setup script for setup and then use it to have a preconfigured advanced django project with just one command.
+Also, add as many apps you want, with no additional setup to be done.
+Everything like adding urls , including that app to INCLUDED_APPS, setting up basic index page etc is done automatically .
 Currently, only python3 and Django>=2.2 are supported.
-Please look at the examples below
+Please look at the examples below to start

-## How to use
+## GET STARTED
 ##### Setup
 ```
 git clone <address>